Red Star Belgrade fans park battle tank at soccer stadium

 Croatian media said the tank is “a clear provocation” and “a scandal,” suggesting that European soccer’s governing body, UEFA, must react.

+Liberal Belgrade groups called on authorities to remove the army vehicle and denounced its display as “glorification of war symbols.”

-Serbian Interior Minister Nebojsa Stefanovic said the tank “replica” was inspected and that no explosive ordinance that would represent danger to the public was found.
+After public criticism, Serbian Interior Minister Nebojsa Stefanovic said “the tank replica” was inspected and that no explosive ordinance that would represent danger to the public was found.
+Army officials said it was stripped of all its major equipment and is a “museum piece.”

+Military analyst Aleksandar Radic said that the tank should not have been placed near a sports venue because of what it symbolizes.

+“Those who decided to park it at the stadium primarily had a political provocation on their minds,” he said.

 The tank display comes a week after masked assailants attacked two bars in Croatia as ethnic Serbs watched Red Star’s first leg-match against Young Boys on television, injuring at least five people and smashing furniture.
 The incident triggered heated exchanges between Croatian and Serbian politicians.